beejjorgensen/bgc/src/bgc_part_5100_man_string.md

 stands for "reverse"--it looks starting at the end of the string and working backward.)
 Each function returns a pointer to the char in question, or `NULL` if the letter isn't found in the string.

+`memchr()` is similar, except that instead of stopping on the first NUL character, it continues searching for however many bytes you specify.

 Quite straightforward.